zX3no/zX3no/README.md

   A script for [Areate](https://steamcommunity.com/sharedfiles/filedetails/?id=823181241).
 It allows players to equip weapons using chat commands(including knives).
 I may write some information on settings this up, but squirrel is a horrible language and I wouldn't wish it on anyone.

-- I removed the section on my Game Development work since it's something that I'm always working on.
-I don't like having out of date writing.
-It's happening one day though, **trust me**.

 - [Windows Config.](https://github.com/zX3no/zX3no/blob/main/Writing/Windows%20Config.md)

   Instructions to install all my programs / configuration files.
 I might write a tutorial at some point about how you can setup your own.
 Hopefully some of that will be self evident.